ObjectModules/deploy/Mapping.md

 Once it is happen then the other processes are no more required so the whole process will return back the original process.
 All back to routines.

-See the mapping of the routines, you may count that number of elements is also _four (4)_, same as others.
+See the mapping of the routines, you may count that number of elements is also _four (4)_, same as the number of the required mapping when a factor is spreaded.
 In our concept, when four mappings is going to return to its original four elements, we call it as _a settlement_.

 The power of _[[this concept|Mapping#our-concept]]_ is that whenever a process is not going to be settled then you can easily spread those factors that making the process stack with the same method as we have explained above.